aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-bookmarks/_index.md

 Note that some bookmarks in the document are assigned to form fields.
 Moving to such a bookmark and inserting text there inserts the text into the form field code.
 Although this will not invalidate the form field, the inserted text will not be visible because it becomes part of the field code.

-The following code example demonstrates how to access columns of the bookmarked table.
+The following code example shows how to access columns of the bookmarked table.

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-bookmarks-BookmarkTable-BookmarkTableColumns.java" >}}